DEV-Thiago-Vieira/Book-Summaries/README.md

 ## 📚 Books Planned for Reading

 Below is a compact horizontal list of the next books on my reading queue.
-Each cover is resized to keep everything clean and visually organized.

 ### **Covers**